 - Packing errors – Improper labeling or destruction of stock of unused labels also constitutes a major packing hazard.

-- Inadequate storage conditions – reactions with container material or the occurrence of changes in the physical form of the drug due to temperature.
+- Inadequate storage conditions – reactions with the content material or the occurrence of changes in the physical form of the drug due to temperature.

 - Decomposition of the product during storage – Some substances decompose on storing due to the presence of air, light, and oxygen.
 So, the final product is contaminated.
 Decomposition products appear as impurities in the substances.